Weekly update of Isle of Wight Covid-19 figures: Positive tests, deaths, age breakdown and hospitalisations

 Age breakdown

-The table below shows the breakdown in five-year age groups of positive Covid-19 tests between 7th-13th Jan and 14th-21st Jan.
+The table below shows the breakdown in five-year age groups of positive Covid-19 tests between 14th-20th and 21st-27th Jan.

 |14th-20th